PET-G filament is one of the best 3D printing materials to use thanks to the combination of PLA’s ease of printing and the strength of ABS.

 PET-G (polyethylene terephthalate glycol-modified) is a commonly used thermoplastic 3D printing filament.
 It has a good balance of tensile strength and elongation, while also being water, heat, and chemical-resistant.
 On top of all of these qualities, this filament is also affordable and easy to print, making it a popular choice among many professional 3D printers.

-When printed, PET-G has a glossy surface finish, and a good level of resistance to abrasions, making it an ideal material to use for end-use parts.
+When printed, PET-G has a glossy surface finish, and a good level of resistance to abrasions.
+These characteristics make it an ideal material to use for end-use parts.
 Along with being aesthetically pleasing, this filament is also very technical.
 It is a tough filament that can withstand impact and is semi-flexible.
 It is very stable, and therefore an optimal filament to use if the print will be exposed to corrosive chemicals or water.

 But all of this toughness doesn’t mean that PET-G is tough to print.
 In fact, PET-G is just as easy to print as PLA, making it a great option for beginners to 3D printing.
 This filament is also able to be printed with PVA supports.